bobmonsour/faustotasca/src/pages/sculpture.md

 In addition to the large bust of Caruso, Tasca sculpted a smaller version of the bust.
 From this smaller original he cast many copies, which he painted to simulate bronze and sold.
 It is not known how many of these smaller busts are still in circulation.

-Maquettes, or studies for commissioned work: [gallery of three or four images]
+Maquettes, or studies for commissioned work:

-{% include 'gallery.njk' %}
+{{ imageSingle(
+'sculpture/caruso.jpg',
+'NEED CAPTION')
+}}

+{{ imagePair(
+'sculpture/maquette-us-olympics.jpg',
+'NEED CAPTION',
+'sculpture/tullio-robazza.png',
+'NEED CAPTION')
+}}